June 15, 2022

 - 24/7 customer service- they have great customer service!

 - WordPress performance- 4/4

-IONOS also offer managed WordPress hosting that’s a platform specifically optimised for WP and it might be a good option for you, but since I have no experience with it, I can’t comment.
+IONOS also offers managed WordPress hosting which is a platform specifically optimised for WP and it might be a good option for you, but since I have no experience with it, I can’t comment.

 All-in-One Web Solution